gerlichlab/fguard/Readme.md

   missing-files
 ```

-The `triggers` command has a sub-command for each trigger, e.g. the `missing-files` trigger.
-The `missing-files` trigger performs actions if a above a threshold number of files are missing:
+The `check` command has a sub-command for each type of check, e.g. the `missing-files` check.
+The `missing-files` check performs actions if a above a threshold number of files are missing:

 ```
-Usage: fguard triggers missing-files [OPTIONS]
+Usage: fguard check missing-files [OPTIONS]

 Options:
   --newScan TEXT        Defaults to the newest scan in the current working